makeller234/asd_machine_learning/README.md

 <b>Researched by Liz Jones, Melissa Keller, & Vallie Tracy</b>
 *Finished Website:*
 ## Background
 In this repo, we explore using machine learning to detect autism in adults.
 We inititally found the dataset on the UCI Machine Learning Repository [website](http://archive.ics.uci.edu/ml/datasets/Autism+Screening+Adult).
 After doing some digging, we found the author's homepage which contains the most current dataset.
 You can find both the csv and original publication by navigating to our `Resources` folder.

+The data was compiled in 2018 by Dr. Fadi Thabtah as he and his colleagues explored a new approach to machine learning for autism, called Rules-Machine Learning, based on the Covering approach.
+Thabtah and colleagues explored datasets grouped by toddler, child, adolescent, and adult.
+In this repo, we focus on the adult dataset.

+In our analysis, we

 ![HeatMap](/Images/HeatMap.png)